-The JCHS Guard is a choreography-based performing group that performs in tandem with the Marching Pride of Jennings County.
-This course is focused on developing a competitive marching arts show featuring diverse choreography and equipment work.
-Then performance opportunities continue into second semester highlighted by JCHS home basketball games, Spring Break trips to places such as Disney World and Disneyland, and the Kentucky Derby Festival Pegasus Parade.
+The JCHS Guard is a choreography-based group that performs/travels in tandem with the Marching Pride of Jennings County.
+This course is focused on developing semiweekly marching arts shows for home sporting events and nearby parades.
+The shows will feature diverse choreography and equipment work.
+The performance opportunities continue into second semester highlighted by JCHS home basketball games, the Kentucky Derby Festival Pegasus Parade, and potential Spring Break Trips to places like Chicago, Disney World, and Dollywood.
 Payment of membership fees required.
 Membership in this group is by audition only.